61 Molesworth Street: Replacement building

 After the building was demolished, the site was used as a car park.
 In November 2022, Precinct Properties New Zealand Limited announced that it had bought the property and would construct a new building on the site.
-It is scheduled to open in 2025 and will house the Ministry of Foreign Affairs and Trade and MetService.
+The new building was completed in 2025 and as of 2026 houses the Ministry of Foreign Affairs and Trade, MetService, and Beca.
+The new building uses the address 55 Molesworth Street and is advertised as being "seismically resilient" and "environmentally-focused".